-3 hours lecture per week Prerequisite(s): Qualification for ENG 100.
+3 hours lecture per week Prerequisite(s): Qualification for ENG 100 or qualification for ESL 100.
 Recommended Preparation: PACS 108 or HWST 107.
 Comment: PACS 201 requires participation in a community service field trip offcampus.
 Students must be able to arrange for their own transportation to the site, located in Honolulu.